See What Hood Cooker Tricks The Celebs Are Making Use Of

 Pros:

-Suitable for different kitchen designs.High suction power.
+Suitable for different kitchen styles.High suction power.

 Cons: